-Coping With a Loved One’s Addiction: What to Do
+Coping With Addiction: What to Do for Your Loved One

 If you have a loved one who is struggling with substance use, you’re likely looking for ways to cope.
 Getting treatment for your loved one is a major concern and you have many questions about what you can do.

 First of all, it is important not only to support the addicted family member but also to care for yourself and other family members.
 You may find these 5 tips useful in your efforts to enjoy a balanced family life.

 Learning the facts about addiction can help you stop playing the blame game.
 Understanding the complexities of how addiction happens is the first step in letting go of resentment and anger toward your loved one.

 - Join a community of supportive peers.